 You can find how to do these things using Google, but which of the many options are best practice?
 With a mentor, that process is speeded up enormously.

 “It is possible to teach yourself coding.
 The best scenario seems to be when you don’t have a full-time job or family responsibilities and are disciplined enough to spend eight hours or more doing this every day.
 Doing it on the side while you have a full-time job is a tougher situation, but I believe that can be done as well if you are motivated enough.”

 Todd Wasserman, Mashable

-But the most important thing I learnt with my mentor was…
+But the most important thing I learned with my mentor was…

 …how to write good code!

 Before I met my mentor, I didn’t understand why it was so important to write good code.
 But my mentor taught me best practices.
 The reason this is so important when working as a programmer is because other people have to be able to read your code.
 They have to be able to dive in and fix, alter and update your code.

 If you have written your code without taking best practices into account (as I did when I first started) that code is practically useless to anybody else.

 And when you work as a programmer you are generally working in a team, so it’s crucial that other people understand how and why you’ve written something the way you have.

 Best practices also help with things like page loading times; you may have created a website correctly, but if it’s coded in a less than efficient way, the page could take a long time to load.